Print

 White plate with two wedges of roasted pumpkin, white background, herbs, forks, salt.

-Thick wedges of pumpkin are baked with herbs and spicces.
-A seasonal recipe that lets the vegetable shine!
-Easy and delicious.
-This is so simple it’s borderline between a list of ingredients and a recipe.
-Yet ingredients, when they are good, the simpler the better, right?
+Thick wedges of season pumpkin are baked in the oven with herbs and spices.
+A great seasonal recipe that lets the vegetable shine!
+Easy and delicious side dish for the holiday season.

 • Total Time: 55 minutes